Hand holding shrooms, LSD, and ecstasy for jedi flipping

 We may earn a commission from links on this page, but we only feature products we back.

 Whether for fun or for the pursuit of enlightenment, mix-and-match psychedelics are more common than ever before, despite concern amongst public health and medical professionals.
 In fact, psychonauts have a special name for these newfangled drug cocktails: “flipping.”
-The most ambitious—and perhaps most risky—combination is the Jedi flip, a combination of ecstasy, LSD, and shrooms.
-But, are the euphoric visuals worth the risk?
+The most ambitious—and perhaps among the most risky—combination is the Jedi flip, a combination of ecstasy, LSD, and shrooms.
+But are the euphoric visuals worth the risk?
 Here’s the scoop on Jedi flipping—the good, the bad, and everything in between.

 What’s Jedi Flipping?

 Jedi flipping is the popular name for mixing MDMA (ecstasy), LSD (acid), and psilocybin (magic mushrooms)—a melange that only psychedelic daredevils choose to combine.
-For the majority of psychonauts, just one of the above is more than enough to inspire an intense and oft eye-opening experience.
+For the majority of psychonauts, just one of the above is more than enough to inspire an intense eye-opening experience.

 So, why mix?
 For some, mixing the three may happen on accident, the byproduct of a particularly wild night out.
-Others may mix due to sheer curiosity, or an interest in chasing depths of consciousness previously unexplored.
+Others may mix due to sheer curiosity or an interest in chasing depths of consciousness previously unexplored.
 Without a doubt, the experience can be interesting to those who choose to venture into deep space.
-As one 20-year-old interviewee tells Vice, “My vision was blanketed in warm and intricate visuals.
-I noticed vastly enhanced tracers—like, my friend sat down after getting a drink and I saw [him] sit down five more times after his body had landed.”
+As one 20-year-old interviewee tells VICE, “My vision was blanketed in warm and intricate visuals.
+I noticed vastly enhanced tracers—like, my friend sat down after getting a drink, and I saw [him] sit down five more times after his body had landed.”

 What Does Jedi Flipping Feel Like?